yoyoberenguer/Homing-missile/README.md

 Compilation :

 ```
-In a command prompt and under the directory containing the source files
+In a command prompt and under the directory containing the source files (Cython Version folder)
 C:\>python setup_Project.py build_ext --inplace

 If the compilation fail, refers to the requirement section and make sure cython